ibrahimkundlik/MemoryGame-Udacity/README.md

 Comments are present and effectively explain longer code procedure when necessary.
 * Code Quality-
 Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity JavaScript Style Guide.

+## Acknowledgements
+* jQuery, the feature-rich JavaScript library which saved my time.
+* Font Awesome, for the vector icons.
+* ES06 thanks for the template literal and for-of loop.